ACMILabs/django-icekit/docs/collections/analyzing_data.rst

 ``manage.py analyze_xml`` is a command-line tool that takes a path (or ``./``) and returns a csv file containing an analysis of every element in every xml file in the path.
 It requires the ``lxml`` library.

+It is very fast (analysing approx 40,000 elements per second) and memory efficient, working across arbitrarily large amounts of XML.

 Usage examples::

     manage.py analyze_xml --help               # show help